pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_G:

-How make a layout which wraps around a predefined "no go area" layout
+How to Make a Layout which Wraps Around a Predefined "no go area" Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~